nurullah91/meeting-spot-frontend/README.md

 # Meeting Spot

 This project is a Meeting room management website frontend.
 An overview video of this projects is [link](https://drive.google.com/file/d/1X1OYIqwbcAmUvkd7rhigBhqio3l_GdSx/view?usp=drive_link)
+This is a hotel room booking management website where user can book meeting room for specific date and time with amar pay payment methood build with react.js and redux typescript and many more

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.